tsanket8329/DSA-Practise/README.md

 You do not need to print anything — the given code already prints the array elements.

 Example Input: 5 10 20 30 40 50 Example Output: 10 20 30 40 50

+HACKERRANK 48: JAVA 2D ARRAY
+Problem: Java 2D Array (Hourglass)

+You are given a 6×6 2D array of integers.
+You need to find the maximum hourglass sum.

+🔍 What is an Hourglass?

+An hourglass is a subset of values with indices forming this pattern:

+a b c d e f g 🎯 Task